Flashrex/alt-Voice/README.md

 ## Usage

-- 'id' is an unique id to identify each voice channel
+'id' is an unique id to identify each voice channel.
-- alt:Voice automatically makes sure that no id gets used twice by not creating your channel if the given id is already in use
+Alt:Voice automatically makes sure that no id gets used twice by not creating your channel if the given id is already in use.

 * C#-Serverside
 ```csharp